 The configuration change made by this function overrides any default behavior of conflict resolutions specified by

 This function is transactional.
 You can roll back the changes, and they are visible to the current transaction.

-Several conflict resolvers are available in BDR, with differing coverages of the conflict types they can handle:
+Several conflict resolvers are available in PGD, with differing coverages of the conflict types they can handle:

 error— Throws error and stops replication.
 Can be used for any conflict type.

 skip— Skips processing the remote change and continues replication with the next change.
 Can be used for